Malendryn/JotLiner/README.md

 ### Usage
 Read through the on-screen instructions for a simple tutorial about the basic features.

+### See Also
+Extra files of note are kept in the 'extra' directory.
+Here are some of interest:
+- [README-INSTALL+RUNNING](extra/README-INSTALL+RUNNING.txt) — setting up and running the system for the first time
+- [CHANGELOG](extra/CHANGELOG.txt) — See the notable changes for each commit
+- [BUGLIST](extra/BUGLIST.txt) — Notable bugs found that need fixing (soon to be moved to the bugtracker)
+- [TODO](extra/TODO.txt) — See what's planned for in upcoming changes

 ## Contributing

 We're not quite ready for outside contributions just yet, but stay tuned — documentation and guidelines are on the way!
 However suggestions and commentary are welcome!